uyen-huynh2808/data-governance/README.md

     - `streamlit_ui.py`: Visual dashboard for governance metrics and alerts

 11. `notebooks/`: Interactive walkthroughs and documentation
-    - `pipeline_walkthrough.ipynb`: Jupyter notebook that demonstrates how to run and monitor the full data governance pipeline.
+    - `pipeline_walkthrough.ipynb`: Jupyter notebook that demonstrates how to run and monitor the full data governance pipeline, while also outlining its current limitations and potential areas for future development.

 ## Disclaimer